feroult/yawp-site/guides/tutorials/the-javascript-client.md

 }
 ~~~

-Note that now all the objects returned by the API calls using __Person__, will be wrapped inside an
+Note that now all the objects returned by the API calls using __Person__ will be wrapped inside an
 instance of the __Person__ class.
 With this, it is also possible to add methods that
 operate over instances of that class: